Bricktech2000/Notes/notes/category.md

 > **note** a [[category#morphism]] being both _epic_ and _monic_ does not imply that it is a [[category#isomorphism]]

-_isomorphism captures the idea that objects can be functionally the same, where the meaning of "functionally" depends on the working category_ &mdash; <https://youtu.be/yAi3XWCBkDo?t=1012>
+_isomorphism captures the idea that objects can be functionally the same, where the meaning of "functionally" depends on the working category_ --- <https://youtu.be/yAi3XWCBkDo?t=1012>

 a [[category]] "cannot tell the difference" between isomorphic objects. given any morphism from any object to one of the isomorphic objects, there must exist an equivalent morphism to the other isomorphic object, obtained through [[category#composition]] with one of the [[category#isomorphism]]s